JohnEstropia/CoreStore/README.md

 - `SQLiteStore.init(...)`'s `mappingModelBundles` argument is now obsolete.
 The new initializer accepts a `migrationMappingProviders` optional argument where explicit mapping sources are declared.
 For reference on how to do this, see [Migrations](#migrations).

 **Deprecated**
-- `DataStack.beginAsynchronous(...)`, `AsynchronousDataTransaction.commit(...)`, `DataStack.beginSynchronous(...)`, and , `SynchronousDataTransaction.commit(...)` are now deprecated in favor of `DataStack.perform(asynchronous:...)` and `DataStack.perform(synchronous:...)` family of methods.
-These new `perform(...)` methods are auto-commiting, meaning the transaction automatically calls `commit()` internally after the transction closure completes.
+- `DataStack.beginAsynchronous(...)`, `DataStack.beginSynchronous(...)`, `AsynchronousDataTransaction.commit(...)`, and `SynchronousDataTransaction.commit(...)` are now deprecated in favor of `DataStack.perform(asynchronous:...)` and `DataStack.perform(synchronous:...)` family of methods.
+These new `perform(...)` methods are auto-commit, meaning the transaction automatically calls `commit()` internally after the transction closure completes.
 To roll-back and cancel a transaction, call `try transaction.cancel()`.
 See [Saving and processing transactions](#saving-and-processing-transactions) for more details.

-**Other Changes
+**Other Changes**
 - `ListMonitor.refetch(...)` now works by recreating its internal `NSFetchedResultsController`.
 Previously `refetch(...)` would only apply new `FetchClause`s on top of previous fetches.
-Now all `FetchClauses` are required to be passed to `refetch(...)` each time.
+Now all `FetchClauses` are required to be passed to `refetch(...)` each time it is called.
-- New important concept about "Dynamic Models", "Schema", and "Schema Histories".
+- New important concepts on "Dynamic Models", "Schema", and "Schema Histories".
     - *Dynamic Models* (`DynamicObject` protocol): These are Core Data object types that any `NSManagedObject` or `CoreStoreObject`s conform to.
     - *Schema* (`DynamicSchema` protocol): These types contain info for a single model version, as well as entities that belong to it.
-Currently supports `XcodeDataModelSchema` (.xcdatamodeld), `LegacyXcodeDataModelSchema`, or `CoreStoreSchema`.
+Currently supports `XcodeDataModelSchema` (.xcdatamodeld file), `LegacyXcodeDataModelSchema`, and `CoreStoreSchema`.
     - *SchemaHistory* (`SchemaHistory` class): This is now the preferred way to express all models to the `DataStack`.
-This class contains info to all the `DynamicSchema` across multiple model versions.
+This class contains info of all the `DynamicSchema` across multiple model versions.

-- TODO: changelog

 ### Other Releases

-For the full Changelog, refer to the [Releases](https://github.com/JohnEstropia/CoreStore/releases) section.
+For the full Changelog, refer to the [Releases](https://github.com/JohnEstropia/CoreStore/releases) page.

 # Contact